firatio/covid19_simulation/README.md

 # Assumptions, rules and definitions
 - Each day, each person interacts with up to 8 nearby contacts unless they are in quarantine.
 Each person's interactions happen one after another but each person is selected randomly from the population.
-- If long distance travel is enabled, locations of some people are swapped with each other to simulate long distance traveling.
 - There is a probability for an infected person to infect another person in each interaction.
+- If air travel is enabled, locations of some people are swapped with each other to simulate air travel.
+The probability of getting infected during air travel is related to the percentage of infected people in the population.
 - By default, 20% of all cases are assumed to be asymptomatic.
 - Deaths and fatality of the disease are ignored.
 It is assumed that everything else being equal, minimizing the number of infected people and maximum infection rate will minimize deaths.
 - Infected people recover from the disease between 14 and 21 days.
 Both symptomatic and asymptomatic cases become recovered/immune when they recover.